Fever in cats at a glance

-Your cat should be taken to a veterinarian to determine a cause of the fever and appropriate treatment given.
-A medical history will be required including any exposure to toxins or drugs, other symptoms you may have noticed, how long has your cat been running a fever?
-Your cat will perform a complete physical examination, carefully checking for signs of infection, inflammation, injury, abscess, lumps and bumps.
+The veterinarian will perform a complete physical examination of the cat and obtain a medical history, which will include questions on any exposure to toxins or drugs, other symptoms you may have noticed, how long has your cat been running a fever?
+Your cat will perform a complete physical examination, carefully checking for signs of infection, inflammation, injury, abscess, lumps, and bumps.
 The most common cause of fever in cats is due to infection.

 The age of your cat may give a clue.
 Young cats are more likely to have a fever due to infection, while older cats may be due to cancers.
 Outdoor cats, especially males are prone to bite wound abscesses.

-Ultrasound or x-rays to check for tumours, pneumonia, and abscesses.
-Biopsies may be taken.
+- Ultrasound or x-rays: To look for tumours, pneumonia, and abscesses.

 Generally temperatures < 105°F (40.5°C) should be monitored closely if the temperature rises above 105°F then veterinary attention needs to be sought immediately.

-Blood transfusions may be required in in severe cases of hemolytic anemia or systemic lupus erythematosus.
+- Blood transfusions for severe cases of hemolytic anemia or systemic lupus erythematosus.